35 Airspeed Definitions & Measurement

 Why is Airspeed Measured in knots?

 The “knot” or “knots” is a unit of speed equal to one nautical mile per hour.
 It is equivalent to 1.15078 mph or 1.852 km/h or 0.514 m/s.
 The knot’s standard symbol is “kn.”
-However, using “kt” or “kts” is also common, especially in aviation.
+However, using “kt” or “kts” is common, especially in aviation.
 The symbol “kt” is the specific form recommended by the ICAO.
-The term knot or knots originally derives from pre-19th century nautical use when sailors would estimate the speed of a ship by counting the number of knots made on a rope that was unspooled behind the ship in a specific time.
+The term knot or knots originally derives from pre-19th century nautical use when sailors would estimate the speed of a ship by counting the number of knots made on a rope that was unspooled behind the ship during a specific time.

 Pitot-Static System

-Pitot probes (or tubes) and Pitot-static probes are often used to measure flow velocities.
+Pitot probes (or tubes) and Pitot-static probes are often used to measure flow velocities in general and airspeeds in particular.
 Consider point 1 upstream of the Pitot tube and point 2 at the entrance to the tube, as shown in the figure below.
-From Bernoulli’s equation it is known that p+1/2\varrho V^{2} = constant along any given streamline, so that
+From Bernoulli’s equation it is known that p + \dfrac{1}{2}\varrho V^{2} = constant along any given streamline, so that

-(10) \begin{equation*} p_{1} + \frac{1}{2} \varrho V_{1}^{2} = p_{2} + \frac{1}{2} \varrho V_{2}^{2} \end{equation*}
+(10) \begin{equation*} p_{1} + \dfrac{1}{2} \varrho V_{1}^{2} = p_{2} + \dfrac{1}{2} \varrho V_{2}^{2} \end{equation*}

-But at point 2 at the entrance to the Pitot tube, the fluid is brought to rest so V_{2} = 0 (i.e., it is a stagnation point), and
+But at point 2 at the entrance to the Pitot tube, the fluid is brought to rest so V_{2} = 0, i.e., it is a stagnation point, and

-(11) \begin{equation*} p_1 + \frac{1}{2} \varrho V_{1}^2 = p_{2} = \mbox{Total pressure at point 2} \end{equation*}
+(11) \begin{equation*} p_1 + \dfrac{1}{2} \varrho V_{1}^2 = p_{2} = \mbox{Total pressure at point 2} \end{equation*}

 The static pressure p_1 = p_{s} must be measured to obtain the flow velocity from this latter expression.
 Like the venturi problem, this static pressure can be measured with a separate static vent or the ports on the outer side of a Pitot-static tube.
 Solving for V_{1} gives